Frequency: A Window into Paddle Power and Performance

 Xspack: 180 Hz

-We will be updating with more data once we have solid measurements of the Omega.
-In essence the alpha has a frequency then 125 Hz and it plays in line with what we would expect.
+In essence the alpha has a frequency of 93 Hz, lower than 125 Hz and it plays in line with what we would expect.
+This is also true of the Omega which is more poppy.
 It is built in line with this in mind in terms of its mass distribution and its frequency is as expected.

 It essence coefficient of restitution is chasing a ghost of elasticity when it's very obvious that the effect we are seeing is a product of mass distribution.
 All paddles considered to be particularly powerful have significantly different mass distribution than standard pickleball paddles.
 They do not seem to have significantly different elasticity.